Article at a glance

 How Much Physical Activity Should You Be Getting?

 While all bodies are different, it is recommended that patients participate in both aerobic exercise and muscle-strengthening activities each week.
-At a minimum, one should do moderate-intensity aerobic exercise for a total of 150 minutes each week or vigorous-intensity aerobic exercise for 75 minutes each week.
+At a minimum, one should do moderate-intensity physical activity for a total of 150 minutes each week or vigorous-intensity physical activity for 75 minutes each week.

 In addition to cardio fitness, a patient should incorporate muscle-strengthening activities twice or more each week.
 Prior to engaging in a moderate to vigorous exercise program, it’s important to consult with your physician to ensure the plan is safe for you and will improve your health instead of hurting it.